BINF3101-yohe/Lab7_genome_annotation_part2/README.md

 Make sure to inspect that it is running1

 ## Step 6 - Record your Annotation Metrics results

-You can write down the results in the Annotation Metrics Table or click the "Download annotation metrics table" under the Click to Submit.

 &ensp;

 # LQ 1

 Report all 10 metrics in a screenshot or copied table.

+This question  is now irrelevant with the new script.
+Please answer it "N/A" in the lab worksheet.

 &ensp;
 &ensp;